 Routing Step 4

-- The predictor information along with necessary call information (Customer Profile, Interaction, Agent Profile) passes to Predictive Routing as a scoring request once one or more agents are available..
-The relevant machine learning model processes the request resulting in a score for each available agent for that interaction.
-This process caters to both customer surplus and agent surplus scenarios.
+- The predictor information along with necessary call information (Customer Profile, Interaction, Agent Profile) passes to Predictive Routing as a scoring request once one or more agents are available.
+The relevant machine learning model processes the request, resulting in a score for each available agent for that interaction.
+This process handles both customer surplus and agent surplus scenarios.

 Routing Step 5

-- The customer-to-agent matching provides the interaction score for each of the agents to the routing engine to promote the agents that can deliver the highest benefit to the target KPI.
-The model compares the score of the highest ranked agent to the configured minimum score threshold, in an agent surplus scenario.
-If not, then the interaction is held, pending either a higher ranked agent becoming available, or the threshold reducing.
+- The customer-to-agent matching provides the interaction score for each of the agents to the routing engine to identify the agents that can deliver the highest benefit to the target KPI.
+In an agent surplus scenario, the model compares the score of the highest ranked agent to the configured minimum score threshold.
+If the score is below the threshold, then the interaction is held until a higher-ranked agent becomes available or the threshold is reduced.

 - In a customer surplus scenario, where multiple interactions are waiting when an agent becomes available, the agent’s scores for each waiting interaction are compared with the minimum score threshold.
-If the agent score exceeds the threshold for at least one interaction, the system proceeds to routing the highest scoring interaction.
-If not, then the agent remains unassigned, pending either a lower scored interaction becoming available, or the threshold reducing.
+If the agent score exceeds the threshold for at least one interaction, the system proceeds to route the highest scoring interaction.
+If not, then the agent remains unassigned until a lower-scored interaction becomes available or the threshold is reduced.

 Routing Step 6

-- The minimum score threshold reduced over time according to the preconfigured fallback strategy.
+- The minimum score threshold is reduced over time according to the preconfigured fallback strategy.

-- The checks in Routing Step 5 repeat regularly until the identification of an agent or interaction occurs.
+- The checks in Routing Step 5 repeat regularly until an agent-interaction matchup meets the threshold requirements.

 - Normal target expansion, such as relaxing skill level as configured within the underlying distribution strategy, occurs.

-- The continual reprioritization of the interaction also occurs as do any treatments and the queued customer experience.
+- The continual reprioritization of the interaction also occurs, as do any treatments and the standard queued customer experience.

 Routing Step 7

-- The system delivers the interaction usually, handling any ring on no answer and exception situations as defined in the underlying use case.
+- The system delivers the interaction, handling any ring on no answer and exception situations as defined in the underlying use case.

 - The customer and the agent connect.